 So, thinking of a platform as a whole entity, there are two types of solutions that are meant to be used by different users.
 AI Platform (Classic) provides more options to build custom models and manage algorithms and training processes manually.
 And it’s best suited for experienced machine learning developers.
 In contrast, AutoML suggests a no-code way to build models, apply data, and integrate predictions whenever you need.

 TensorFlow is another Google product, which is an open source machine learning library of various data science tools rather than ML-as-a-service.
-It doesn’t have a visual interface and the learning curve for TensorFlow would be quite steep.
+It doesn’t have a visual interface and the learning curve for TensorFlow would be quite hard.
 However, the library is also targeted at software engineers that plan transitioning to data science.
 Google TensorFlow is quite powerful, but aimed mostly at deep neural network tasks.

 Basically, the combination of TensorFlow and Google Cloud service suggests infrastructure-as-a-service and platform-as-a-service solutions according to the three-tier model of cloud services.
 We talked about this concept in our whitepaper on digital transformation.
 Have a look, if you aren’t familiar with it.

 IBM Watson Machine Learning Studio

-IBM suggests a single machine learning platform both for experienced data scientists and newcomers in the sphere.
-Technically, the system offers two approaches: automated and manual – for expert practitioners.
-Similar to a deprecated Google Prediction API or still operational Amazon ML, Watson Studio has an AutoAI which brings a fully automated data processing and model building interface that needs little to no training to start processing data, preparing models, and deploying them into production.
+Watson Studio has an AutoAI that brings a fully automated data processing and model building interface that needs little to no training to start processing data, preparing models, and deploying them into production.

 The automated part can solve three main types of tasks: binary classification, multiclass classification, and regression.
 You can choose either a fully automated approach or manually pick the ML method to be used.
 Currently, IBM has ten methods to cover these three groups of tasks: